graphql/graphql-spec/spec/Section 3 -- Type System.md

 Note: Schema extensions without additional operation type definitions must not be followed by a {`{`} (such as a query shorthand) to avoid parsing ambiguity.
-This same limitation applies to the type definitions and extensions below.
+The same limitation applies to the type definitions and extensions below.

 **Schema Validation**